johnnewcombe/NewBear-77-68/JMON/README.md

     srec_cat -data-only $(NAME).hex -Intel -o $(NAME).s19 -Motorola -line-length=46 -execution-start-address 0x0000

+Note that JMON does not interpret the execution address so any value will work.
+However, it is recommended to specify the actual address if known in order to remain compatible with future versions and so that tools that can display this information (e.g. srec_cat), report the correct value.

-Note that JMON does not interpret the execution address so any value will work, however, 0x0000 is recommended in order to remain compatible with future versions.
-If an S9 record is not present, the loading process will not automatically terminate, however, this can be achieved by pressing the '.' key.
+Note also that if an S9 record is not present, the loading process will not automatically terminate, however, this can be achieved by pressing the '.' key on the console.